 Dr. Greg Baker became superintendent of Bellingham Public Schools in July 2010.
 During his first year, he prioritized partnering with staff, students, families and our community to develop The Bellingham Promise, a living document serving as the district’s strategic plan, a plan that continues to guide the work of our school district every day.

 In recognition of his outstanding leadership, Dr. Baker was named the 2020 Washington State Superintendent of the Year by the Washington Association of School Administrators.
 He was also awarded the 2014 Washington state Crystal Apple Award, in recognition of his commitment to inclusive and transparent communications and The Bellingham Promise.

-Prior to leading in Bellingham, he served as a deputy superintendent for Portland Public Schools.
-He has also served as an intern and special assistant to the superintendent of Boston Public Schools and as an administrator for Spokane Public Schools.
+Prior to leading in Bellingham, he served as a deputy superintendent for Portland Public Schools, as an intern and special assistant to the superintendent of Boston Public Schools and as an administrator for Spokane Public Schools.
 He began his career in Alaska as a teacher and assistant coach.
-Dr. Baker received his doctorate from Harvard University; a master’s degree in administration, planning and social policy from Harvard University; and a master’s degree in secondary education from Western Washington University.
-He earned his bachelor’s degree with distinction from Gonzaga University.
-He and his wife live in Bellingham with their three children, who attend Bellingham Public Schools.
+Dr. Baker earned his doctorate from Harvard University; a master’s degree in administration, planning and social policy from Harvard University; a master’s degree in secondary education from Western Washington University; and a bachelor’s degree with distinction from Gonzaga University.
+He and his wife live in Bellingham with their three children, who attend or are alumni of Bellingham Public Schools.